Bohjaangles/Bohjaangles/README.md

 - :telescope: Owned/operated a multi-city spa and wellness business from 2015-2022, transitioned into web development through Lighthouse labs 2022.
 In 2023, I am continueing to develop my coding knowledge and skillbase and seeking employment in web or mobile development.

 - :seedling: recently spent some time exploring threejs.
-Even more recently picked up TS, and dabbled with Angular.
+Even more recently picked up TS, and quickly looked at Angular.
 Currently diving deep into using unity and C#.

 - :zap: In my free time I code personal mini projects to delevlop my coding knowledgebase/learn new tools, or I am climbing.
 Often climbing.